pressloft/Affiliate-Magento-V1-Extension/README.md

  > `sudo rm -Rf var/{cache,session}/*`

 ### Your Affiliate ID
-Your Affiliate ID is the same as your Press Loft client ID and can be located by logging into your account on [Press Loft](https://www.pressloft.com/)
+Your Affiliate ID is the same as your Press Loft client ID and can be located by logging into your account on [Press Loft](https://www.pressloft.com/).

 ## Using the extension
+This extension will track sales referrals from the Press Loft affiliate network.
+A list of all tracked sales can be found under `Sales > Press Loft Affiliate Logs`.
+To view full details of commission due log into your account on [Press Loft](https://www.pressloft.com/).